 Basecamp is more of an online collaboration tool than a project management solution.
-It’s available to download as an application for Mac devices.
+It’s available to download as an application for Mac computers.
 It is also available as an application for mobile devices running Android and iOS.

 Basecamp has gained its place as one of the most popular choices for remote collaboration, thanks to setup ease.
 It uses a wide range of useful features across devices, available integrations with 3rd party applications and systems, and excellent pricing.

 Basecamp allows you to do everything from one place, from sharing ideas proposals to generating automated reports.
-Basecamp is much more than a project management tool.
+So Basecamp is much more than a project management tool.

 Its simplicity makes Basecamp one of the best choices for small to mid-sized teams, and the interface is easy to navigate by anyone without experience in project management.

-The 24/7 technical assistant and the large user community also mean you will always find answers and solutions easily.
+The 24/7 technical assistant and the large user community also mean you will easily find answers and solutions.

 We’ve mentioned Trello many times as one of the best project and task management applications on the market.
 Trello uses an intuitive setup of boards, lists, and cards.
 As a result, the solution is one of the most intuitive PM tools you can find.

 Trello is better for executing your projects than for project planning, as you can assign, prioritize, and set deadlines for tasks with ease.

 Trello’s Dashboard is straightforward, and the solution offers excellent integration with other third-party apps and services, such as Google Drive, Dropbox, MailChimp, Salesforce, and more.

 Team members can easily share ideas, comments, notes, and project files.
 Trello is also one of the most fun-to-use apps on this list, and its excellent mobile applications allow users to work and stay on top of their business regardless of where they are.